TOWNSHIP / TOWNSHIP ACCOMPLISHMENTS

 Farmers Market: The market will be held at the Indiana Street Municipal parking lot adjacent to Springfield Ave.
 The hours of operations will be from 2:00 PM to 7:00 PM.

-Opening market day will be June 9th and the market season will conclude on October 27th.
-Depending on weather and market attendance, it may extend until November 10th.
+Opening market day will be June 3rd and the market season will conclude on November 25th.
 For more information, go to the Farmers Market page on the township website.

 Maplewood Loves Wellness: The role of Maplewood Loves Wellness is to help residents explore the many options available locally and to enhance all aspects of their health and well-being.
 During Wellness Week, we are offering residents the opportunity to learn about programs such as exercise, health, and nutrition - right in their hometown - that will help them make smart choices.
 Find out more here.